How to do a Pub Crawl on the Millennium Trail 🍺

 About three decades after the track was abandoned to nature, The County bought the rail line.
 The newly-dubbed Millennium Trail had a lot of potential.
 It did not have much in the way of smooth surfaces.

-But that’s all changed.
+But that’s all changed thanks to come amazing community support and volunteers!
 The freshly rolled limestone screen has smoothed and widened the trail, making it much easier for hikers, bikers, ATVers and more.

 And how best to explore this bit of County history?